olliw42/mLRS-docu/docs/RADIOMASTER_RP4TD.md

-# mLRS Documentation: RadioMaster RP4 Receiver #
+# mLRS Documentation: RadioMaster RP4TD Receiver #

 ([back to main page](../README.md))

-The RadioMaster RP4 is a good option for a 2.4 GHz receiver as it offers true diversity, PA & LNA, a TCXO and additional pads for RC out functionality.
-Furthermore, it is also able to used as a Tx module with SiK like functionality.
+The RadioMaster RP4TD is a good option for a 2.4 GHz receiver as it offers true diversity, PA & LNA, dual TCXO and additional pads for RC out functionality.
+Furthermore, it is able to be used as a Tx module with SiK like functionality.

 <table>
   <tbody>